Electron pumping in the strong coupling and non-Markovian regime: A reaction coordinate mapping approach: Strong coupling and Non-markovian regime

 \section{Strong coupling and Non-markovian regime}

 In the following, in order to consider non-Markovian effects, we will consider the case where the SDs of both baths have a structured form:

 where $\Gamma_{\nu}$ is the coupling strength and $\delta_{\nu}$ the width.
 The SDs are centered around the energy $\epsilon_{\nu}$.
 The Markovian limit is obtained taking $\delta_{\nu} \rightarrow \infty$.
 For finite width $\delta_{\nu}$ we are in the non-Markovian regime~\cite{Zedler2009}.
+A SD of the form as in equation (\ref{eq:SD}) has been used to study the influence of a measuring lead on a single dot~\cite{Martensen2019,Elattari2000}, molecular wires coupling to electron reservoirs~\cite{Welack2006} and weak coupling approximations in non-Markovian transport~\cite{Zedler2009}.
 To be able to treat the time dependence in the interaction term adequately and also account for the structured form of the SD, we apply individual fermionic RC mappings \cite{Nazir_Gernot2018,Strasberg2018,Gurvitz2018} to both baths.
 The mapping consists in redefining the boundary between the system and the reservoirs such that, at the expense of enlarging the system, we reach a scenario where it is weakly coupled in a Markovian manner to the new \emph{residual reservoir}.

 The mapping will only affect the Hamiltonian of the bath and the interaction with the system.
 Our model transforms from a single QD coupled to two baths to a triple QD where the right (left) dot is coupled to the right (left) residual bath.
 The new left and right QDs are referred to as \emph{reaction coordinates} and the new enlarged system is referred to as \emph{supersystem}.
 A sketch of the RC mapping applied to our model is shown in Fig.~\ref{Fig:Maps}b.
 After the mapping we have a Hamiltonian of the form